 The RBC Ombudsman service is accountable to provide an impartial avenue of appeal for unresolved concerns and recommend changes to improve client and employee experiences.
-The RBC Ombudsman reports annually to the Risk Committee of RBC's Board of Directors on the adherence of RBC to effective complaint-handling procedures.
+The RBC Ombudsman reports annually to RBC's Board of Directors on the activities of the Office of the Ombudsman.